 Micro-fulfillment is a logistics strategy where online orders are fulfilled from facilities close to the end customer.
 These are known as ‘micro-fulfillment centers’, or MFCs.

 Depending on a retailer’s size and the geographic distribution of its customers, they might use one localized fulfillment location or several ‘nodes’ to cover a regional or national footprint (also known as multi-node fulfillment).
-MFCs are typically much smaller than a standard distribution center, which can be as large as 800,000 square feet.
+At around 2,000-10,000 square feet, MFCs are significantly smaller than a standard distribution center, which can be as large as 800,000 square feet.